microsoft/vscode-docs/api/extension-guides/web-extensions.md

 * `build/web-extension.webpack.config.js` is the webpack config file that compiles and bundles the extension sources into a single file.
 * `.vscode/launch.json` contains the launch configurations that run the web extension and the tests in the VS Code desktop with a web extension host (setting `extensions.webWorker` is no longer needed).
 * `.vscode/task.json` contains the build task used by the launch configuration.
 It uses `npm run watch-web` and depends on the webpack specific `ts-webpack-watch` problem matcher.
-* `.vscode/extensions.json` contains the extensions that provides the problem matchers.
+* `.vscode/extensions.json` contains the extensions that provide the problem matchers.
 These extensions need to be installed for the launch configurations to work.
 * `tsconfig.json` defines the compile options matching the `webworker` runtime.

-The source code in the [helloworld-web-sample](https://github.com/microsoft/vscode-extension-samples/tree/main/helloworld-web-sample) is very similar to what's created by the generator.
+The source code in the [helloworld-web-sample](https://github.com/microsoft/vscode-extension-samples/tree/main/helloworld-web-sample) is similar to what's created by the generator.

 ### Webpack configuration